Zacharie-B/GLP_Alimentaire/README.md

 # GLP_Alimentaire
-This repository's purpose if to share code for GLP's "feed chain" project members.
+The repository's purpose is to share code for GLP's "feed chain" project members.